Sumo Tournament Experience in Tokyo

 Loading...

-The Sumo Tournament Experience in Tokyo (In Tokyo Prefecture) with Japan Awaits is an experience at the famous Grand Sumo Tournament that occurs only three times a year in Tokyo (January, May, and September).
-The experience allows guests to learn about sumo traditions and culture with an English-speaking tour guide (expert in sumo wrestling) while watching one of the most exciting sports in Japan.
+The Sumo Tournament Experience in Tokyo City (in Tokyo Prefecture) with Japan Awaits is an experience at the famous Grand Sumo Tournament that occurs only three times a year (January, May, September) in Tokyo.
+The experience offers an inside look into sumo’s traditions and culture with an English-speaking guide who is an expert in the sport.

-Add-on: Additional ¥4,800 per person – Dinner at chanko hot pot or sukiyaki restaurant (experience and understand what sumo wrestlers normally eat with an English-speaking tour guide)
+• Dinner Add-On: Additional ¥6,800 per person – Dinner without drinks at a chanko hot pot restaurant (experience what sumo wrestlers normally eat with an English-speaking guide).

-• B-class reserved seats or C-class reserved seats
+• Join-in Standard – B-class or C-class reserved seats

 • English-speaking tour guide (local sumo expert)